GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

 ```
 Note:   ch1,   ofs = 0 + 0//1,   dur = 1//1,   itv =  7,  ocv = 3,  vel = 1.00,  sca = SirenSeq.Scales.cMaj
 ```
-The meaning of these values was described in the previous lesson (*Tutorial1.md*).
-Try running `N(-1,5//3)`, `N(4,0.7)` and `N(4,1//3,0.7)` to see how the produced notes are affected.
+The meaning of these values was described in the previous lesson ([Tutorial1](https://github.com/GerhardVisser/SirenSeq.jl/blob/master/tutorials/Tutorial1.md)).
+Try running `N(-1,5//3)`, `N(4,0.7)` and `N(4,1//3,0.7)` to see how the produced notes descriptions are affected.

-Compound expressions can be made by combining atomic expressions.
+Compound expressions can be made by combining atomic expressions using the **chord** `C` composer.
 If you run,
 ```julia
 x = C(N(1),N(5),N(8))
 renderMidi(x)
 ```
 and open *temp.pdf* you should see that `x` is a chord made up of 3 notes.  `C` takes a list of expressions (atomic or complex) as argument.
-For functions which take expressions as arguments a special type called `Expi` is defined,
+For functions which take expressions as arguments, a special type called `Expi` is defined,
 ```julia
 Expi = Union{Int,Exp}
 ```